sigoden/argc/README.md

 ### Customize script name

-By default, argc searches for the `argcfile` file in the current project and its parent directory.
+By default, argc searches for `argcfile` of the following:

-The `argcfile` can be named any of the following.
-Using a .sh suffix helps with editor syntax highlighting.

 - argcfile
 - argcfile.sh